HomelessPhD/AR_Puzzles/PZL5/README.md

 2] Another interesting thing to look at in this puzzle the dashed line itself: it has exactly 7 segments of different sub-segments number.
 Could be some math hidden here?

 3] Some of us also see the math here or at the posibility for puzzle being math-related.
-The triangle remind me binomial theorem - Pascal triangle [[10]](https://en.wikipedia.org/wiki/Binomial_theorem): may it be that all placeholders should be filled with digits to form some kind of mathematical combination?
+The triangle reminds me binomial theorem - Pascal triangle [[10]](https://en.wikipedia.org/wiki/Binomial_theorem): may it be that all placeholders should be filled with digits to form some kind of mathematical combination?

 `to be continued`